fabsrc/tvcal/README.md

 # TVCal

-A Node.js server providing the air dates of TV episodes as ical/webcal.
+A Node.js server providing the air dates of upcoming TV show episodes as ical/webcal.

 ## Install